tris203/hawtkeys.nvim/README.md

 - colemak
 - colemak-dh

+We would welcome any PRs to add keyboard layouts.
+Thanks to
+@delinx [^colemak/colemak-dh]

 ## ✍️ Contributing

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.